Bug Fixes, Identity Systems, and Responsive Design

 The Day in Numbers

-- 3 critical bugs found and fixed in applyr
+- 3 external ATS edge cases found and fixed in applyr

 - 15 claim extraction patterns for fact-checking